 The 1704 Quit Rents credit him (mis-transcribed as “Wm.
 Rohings”) with 596 acres in Surry County, though how the extra 50 or so acres were acquired is unknown.

-On 2 May 1713 William Rookings was issued anonther patent for 100 acres of land that had been found in 1709 to escheate from Sarah King, deceased.8 This appears to have been the 100 acres that his father had sold to James Elson many years earlier, and was somehow acquired by John King.
+On 2 May 1713 William Rookings was issued another patent for 100 acres of land that had been found in 1709 to escheate from Sarah King, deceased.
+8 This appears to have been the 100 acres that his father had sold to James Elson many years earlier, and had later been acquired by John King.

 Two more patents were issued to him on 16 June 1714.
-The first was for 106 acres that had been patented by John King in 1688 (as 117 acres) but had escheated.9 The second was for 94 acres escheated from Stephen Manwaring. ((Virginia Patent Book 10, page 161.))
-Both were adjacent to his own land at Flying Point.
+The first was for 106 acres that had been patented by John King in 1688 but had escheated.
+9 The second was for 94 acres escheated from Stephen Manwaring.
+10 Both tracts were adjacent to his own land at Flying Point.

 Inherits from Bartholomew Clements